rwaples/Copenhagen/Files/day1.md

 Genotype probabilities can be used also to infer the structure of your population.
 For instance, in our example, they can used to assess whether PEL samples are indeed admixed.

-We can compute genetic distances as a basis for population clustering driectly from genotype probabilities, and not from assigned genotypes as we have seen how problematic these latters can be at low-depth.
+We can compute genetic distances as a basis for population clustering driectly from genotype probabilities, and not from assigned genotypes as we have seen how problematic the latter can be at low-depth.

 First, we compute genotype posterior probabilities jointly for all samples:
 ```